steven-sf-lam/cadence-rolling-baseline-wearable/doc/FULL_SPEC.md

 ### 13.4 Dual-window outputs

-For dual-window summaries, any percentile ranges are likewise descriptive and should not be interpreted as formal hypothesis-test outputs.[file:189]
+For dual-window summaries, any percentile ranges are likewise descriptive and should not be interpreted as formal hypothesis-test outputs.

 ---